TheOdinProject/curriculum/doc/mac_setup.md

 $ rails generate figaro:install
 ```

-Next go to [personal access tokens](https://github.com/settings/tokens) in your Github user account settings and the "generate new token" button.
+Next go to [personal access tokens](https://github.com/settings/tokens) in your Github user account settings and click the "generate new token" button.
 This will bring you to a new page.
-Give your token a description in the box provided.
-Something like "Odin " will do.
-Once that is done click the "generate token" button at teh bottom of the page.
+Give your token a description in the box provided, Something like "Odin " will do.
+Once that is done click the "generate token" button at the bottom of the page.
 The token highlighted in green is your new Github API key.

-Copy your Github API key and go back to the `application.yml` file in the Odin Project directory.
+Copy your Github API token and go back to the `config/application.yml` file in your local Odin Project directory.
 Paste your API token in place of `<your api token here>` like the example below:
 ```
 GITHUB_API_TOKEN: <your api token here>
 ```